markbreedlove/soundlocale/README.md

 - [x] Web Audio API for mobile Safari support.
 - [x] Progress indicators
 - [ ] Fix login response for incorrect password.
 (And ensure correct HTTP responses everywhere, in general.)
+- [ ] Maps!
+Geolocate uploaded sounds.
+Show positions of sounds on home page.
 - [ ] Main page:  list users who have sounds in the current area.
 Choose which user to listen to.
 - [ ] User list page:  Show users, click on user & see map of sounds.
 - [ ] Cloud storage
 - [ ] Asynchronous transcoding
-- [ ] Maps!
-Develop main page, which is temporary.

 The future
 ----------